- Eat & Drink

 Buffalo’s landscape and skyline read like a textbook from an architectural master class.
-Study the clean lines of Frank Lloyd Wright’s Martin House Complex, unique in his body of work.
+Study the clean lines of Frank Lloyd Wright’s Martin House, unique in his body of work.
 Trace the early origins of skyscraper design at Louis Sullivan’s Guaranty Building.
 Marvel at the steeply pitched rooflines of H.H.
-Richardson’s Romanesque Buffalo State Hospital.
+Richardson’s Romanesque Richardson Olmsted Campus.
 Observe the graceful curves of Eliel and Eero Saarinen’s Kleinhans Music Hall.
 Visit the cradle of the American Arts & Crafts movement at Elbert Hubbard’s Roycroft Campus.
 And enjoy the meticulously planned landscaping of Frederick Law Olmsted’s parks and parkways.

 For a more intimate examination of our architectural treasures, treat yourself to a luxurious stay at Hubbard’s Roycroft Inn or the Hotel @ The Lafayette, designed by America’s first female professional architect, Louise Blanchard Bethune.
 Even the monolithic grain elevators along the Buffalo River have structural significance, having influenced modern architectural sensibilities.

 Few cities possess the kind of architectural resume Buffalo maintains.
 See for yourself what The New York Times called “a textbook for a course in modern American buildings.”
 Click here for a guide to some of the Queen City’s most iconic landmarks and immerse yourself in our vast museum of late 19th century and early 20th century architectural treasures.
 Or plan an entire architecture themed trip with our itinerary.